sustech-cs304/team-project-2339/report/milestone1-2339.md

 ## Schedule

-The debugger will probability undergo 3 revisions:
+The debugger will undergo 3 revisions:

 1. `rev0.9` (week 5): a bare Qt framework with some UI components available with QML
 2. `rev1.0` (week 9): a working prototype without non-essential features, this will be constantly improved upon during beta testing among the students during their project